richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 Shadowrun is classless, and you can build anything, which is great -- but also overwhelming.
 How do you get started navigating all this stuff?

 * Think about **core archetypes** - most characters will pick a role in the team and specialise in it.
 Combat, magic, hacking are the most obvious and clear-cut examples.
 Shadowrun is a game of specialists, where the team is usually made up of people who do different things really well (as opposed to everyone doing everything poorly.)
 * What does specialisation mean?
-This can vary a bit across tables but a good rule of thumb is being able to roll 12-15 dice in a few key skills.
+This can vary a bit across tables but a good rule of thumb is being able to roll 12-15 dice in a few key skills, across your attribute, the skill itself, and any bonuses from gear.
 (Fewer than 12 and you're probably a little underpowered.
-Much more than 15 and you're probably over-specialised and may be better off spreading your points around across a broader base of skills.)
+It's fine to have more than 15 if you want, but be wary of being over-specialised; you could be better off spreading your points around across a broader base of skills.)
 	* For a combat character, key skills might be a selection of small/concealable weapons and larger/more dangerous weapons.
 	* For deckers, it's the skills in the Hacking and Software groups.
 	* For magicians, it's spellcasting and summoning.